learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 to continue reading and can move on to the next lesson**

 ## Step By Step Instructions for Manual Installation

+First, create a Flatiron directory in your terminal.
+Open up your Terminal and type `mkdir -p Flatiron/code`.

 ### Install XCode Command Line Tools